 The resulting slide deck was like nothing the attendees – or organizers – had ever seen before (or since).
 Ten years down the line and I still have people who were in that room come up to me and commend me on what happened.

 As I got up on the podium there was the usual cacophony of chatter and cutlery.
 After about 2 minutes into my presentation, the entire room was transfixed.
 You could’ve heard a pin drop.
 600 pairs of eyeballs sat transfixed with what they were seeing and hearing.
 The person due to present after me was heard to say to his boss “Holy Crap.
 How the f*** am I supposed to follow that?”
 His presentation was the kind you’re thinking of.
 A bunch of slides with a ton of text, delivered in corporate-jargon-laden prose.
 No surprise that the room reverted back to its previous state of background chatter, clinking of glasses, and clanking of flatware.

 One of the most well-known presentation architects has to be Nancy Duarte from Duarte Design, a consultancy that is probably most famous for working on Al Gore’s slide presentation that ultimately became the Oscar-winning An Inconvenient Truth.

-There’s an interesting Nancy Duarte interview on the Six Minutes website, where she describes how to avoid some of the pitfalls in making presentations.
+There’s an interesting Nancy Duarte interview on the Lewis Howes YouTube channel, where she describes the importance of storytelling and how to avoid some of the pitfalls in making presentations.

 “Better PowerPoint Presentations” Video